 Part II: Specific Suggestions

 In the first part of this post, I highlighted some general difficulties that international students face during their academic transition, focusing on the challenge of understanding/implementing new ideas, assumptions, and approaches about learning and teaching in a new academic system/culture.
-In this follow up entry, I list some specific suggestions for helping int’l students with writing in particular and their academic transition and success in general.
+Originally written for writing instructors (but relevant for any professors), this follow up entry offers specific suggestions for helping int’l students with learning writing in particular and with their academic transition and success in general.

 Here’s a 2-page .pdf version — feel free to share.

-- International students may find it harder to understand the place/value of a writing course in the overall context of their undergraduate education (compared to their local counterparts); helping them understand the short- and long- term benefits of college/university level writing skills can improve their engagement.
+- International students may find it harder to understand the place/value of the course you’re teaching in the overall context of their undergraduate education (compared to their local counterparts); helping them understand the short- and long- term benefits of the academic skills they’re learning from you can improve their engagement.